peteash10/2017-body-of-work/words/Keynotes/Black Boxes.md

 ## Black Boxes

-Finally, something fairly straight forward.
+Something fairly straight forward.
 The concept of the [Black Box](https://en.wikipedia.org/wiki/Black_box).

 This does not refer to the [flight recorder](https://en.wikipedia.org/wiki/Flight_recorder) on a doomed aircraft.
 It refers to "a device, system or object which can be viewed in terms of its inputs and outputs without any knowledge of its internal workings."